← Champagne

 What it is

-Avize is one of the six Grand Cru villages of the Côte des Blancs and is often seen as the qualitative centre of the area.
-Near monoculture Chardonnay.
+Avize is one of the six Grand Cru villages of the Côte des Blancs, often seen as the qualitative centre of the area.
+Around 266 hectares of vineyard, near monoculture Chardonnay.
 Maximum elevation around 246 metres above sea level, east-facing slopes, pure belemnite chalk under a thin topsoil.
+Granted Grand Cru status at the founding of the Échelle des Crus in 1911.

 Place within the Côte des Blancs